Alexandre Kirchmeyer

 prof_pic.jpg

-Before CMU, I completed the Ingénieur Polytechnicien Master’s degree at Ecole Polytechnique, majoring in Mathematics and Computer Science.
-In 2022, I interned at the Princeton Vision and Learning Lab, and worked with Prof. Jia Deng on finding more efficient deep learning architectures.
+Before CMU, I completed the Ingénieur Polytechnicien BEng/MS degree at Ecole Polytechnique, majoring in Mathematics and Computer Science.

 News